Ecboxer/unlikely_words/README.md

 PyTorch's example [Word-level language modeling RNN](https://github.com/pytorch/examples/tree/master/word_language_model) was used for the RNN architecture.
 Texts were downloaded from [Project Gutenberg](https://www.gutenberg.org/).

 #### TODO
-Plot unlikely.py output
+Plot unlikely.py output.
 Can I identify madeup words by training on several authors and running `unlikely.py` on the work of another?
-Different identification metric: Find ground truth probabilities with a word frequency distributions
+Different identification metric: Find ground truth probabilities with a word frequency distribution.